Grand Duchess Charlotte of Luxembourg

 Embed from Getty Images

 Grand Duchess Charlotte made her last public appearance in May 1985, at a visit from Pope John Paul II held at the Grand Ducal Palace.
-She died two months later, on July 9, 1985, at Fischbach Castle.
-She was 89 years old.
+She died two months later, on July 9, 1985, at Fischbach Castle, aged 89.
 Her funeral was held at Notre-Dame Cathedral, following which her remains were interred in the Grand Ducal Crypt at the cathedral.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.